Minivera/Carleton-Web-Dev/src/slides/vdom.md

   ## What is the virtual DOM?
 ]
 .right-column[
-  The Virtual DOM, in the simplest of terms, can be described as a function of state.
+  The Virtual DOM can be described as a function of state.

-  VDOM frameworks provide mechanisms to detect state changes in the virtual tree, which is then processed by the framework to find what has changed.
-The changes are finally applied to the DOM tree so both trees keep matching,
+  VDOM frameworks detect state changes in the virtual tree and apply the changes on the DOM
-    and the UI has been updated.

   .image.center[![VDOM](https://i1.wp.com/programmingwithmosh.com/wp-content/uploads/2018/11/lnrn_0201.png?resize=1024
   %2C685
   &ssl=1)]
 ]

+???
+The Virtual DOM, in the simplest of terms, can be described as a function of state.

+VDOM frameworks provide mechanisms to detect state changes in the virtual tree, which is then processed by the framework to find what has changed.
+The changes are finally applied to the DOM tree so both trees keep matching, and the UI has been updated.
 ---

 layout: false